Letter of Intent to Do Business Non Binding

 However, having a deadline is important for a prompt reply from the other party.
 You can still include a deadline without making the letter a binding agreement.
 Instead, try using a phrase like "your response is requested before 5 p.m. on 01/01/2019."

 If you need help with a letter of intent to do business non binding, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.